okeeffed/cheat-sheets/Kubernetes/Kubernetes-Udacity.md

 They work through a client/server relationship.
 The server knows a client cannot be trusted - it only wants to give something to someone they trust.
 As the client sends data, the server replies with a token.
 The client then stores the data and sends it along with the JWT.

 So the server verifies the token and checks that it hasn't been tampered with.

+## Lesson 2: Building the Containers with Docker